 The resident will develop an understanding of adult and pediatric anatomy and physiology as it relates to urologic patients and learn the medical and surgical management of adult and pediatric patient.
 The resident will understand basic urologic disease including uro-oncology, benign diseases of the prostate, voiding dysfunction, chronic and acute renal failure, male infertility, and erectile dysfunction, as well as, become proficient in common pediatric urologic conditions, including hydronephrosis, vesicoureteral reflux, posterior urethral valve disease, bladder pathophysiology, and pediatric malignancies.

 The resident will become proficient in office based urology, including the initial evaluation of adult and pediatric urologic patients, performance of office based procedures, including, but not limited to cystoscopy, transrectal ultrasound and prostate biopsy, vasectomy, and urodynamic studies.
-He or she will be responsible for moderating pre-operative conference.

 The resident will become proficient in minor operative urology, including endourologic procedures, open surgical procedures, pediatric surgical procedures, and lithotripsy and will learn the details of major urologic operative procedures by active participation in cases as time allows.The resident will develop an understanding of pre-operative assessment of patients and post-operative management of surgical